LucieSebestova/english-for-designers/09-year-end-review/index.md

 ## 4) What was the most memorable activity/assignment?

-Probably storytelling.😊 I enjoyed preparing presentation of The time we have.
+Probably storytelling. 😊 I enjoyed preparing presentation of The time we have.
 So this si probably my most memorable activity, despite the fact that the presentation was not as I imagined. 🤪

 ## 5) What’s something you accomplished this year that you are most proud of?